 - Problems with urinating and bowel movements

 The provider will do a pelvic exam.
-They may also do some tests like a pelvic ultrasound.
-They have to be sure that the problem is imperforate hymen and not another problem.
+The provider may also do a pelvic ultrasound and imaging studies of the kidneys.
+This is done to ensure that the problem is imperforate hymen rather than another problem.
 The provider may recommend that the girl see a specialist to make sure that the diagnosis is imperforate hymen.

 A minor surgery can fix an imperforate hymen.
 The surgeon makes a small cut or incision and removes the extra hymen membrane.

 - Girls who are diagnosed with imperforate hymen as babies most often have surgery when they are older and have just started puberty.
-Their breasts are starting to grow and they have a little bit of pubic hair.
-But they do not have their period yet.
+The surgery is done in early puberty when breast development and pubic hair growth has begun.

 - Girls who are diagnosed when they are older have the same surgery.
-The surgeon also makes sure that the old menstrual blood comes out.
+The surgery allows retained menstrual blood to leave the body.

 Girls recover from this surgery in a few days.